bpoisso/AGXOrin64/README.md

 ## System Overview

-This guide will help you set up a complete AI agent workflow system on your NVIDIA Jetson AGX Orin 64GB with ARM64 architecture.
+This guide will help you set up a complete AI agent workflow system on your NVIDIA Jetson AGX Orin 64GB with ARM64 architecture, using an external NVMe drive for storage.
 The system includes:

 - Jetson tools (jtop) for monitoring system resources
 - CUDA 12.6 for LLM processing